-In order to make these cameras available even to the beginner, JuniorModels of the Icarette and Cocarette cameras are offered, differing from the standard models in their somewhat simpler equipment and especially in their lens and shutter equipment.
+In order to make these cameras available even to the beginner, Junior models of the Icarette and Cocarette cameras are offered, differing from the standard models in their somewhat simpler equipment and especially in their lens and shutter equipment.

-Whenever price is an important consideration, and yet a camera is required which will give all-round satisfaction, the Junior Models offered on pages 12 and 13, will appeal greatly.
+Whenever price is an important consideration, and yet a camera is required, which will give all-round satisfaction, the Junior models, offered on pages 12 and 13, will make a strong appeal.

-They combine simple design with dependable, sturdy construction, and are operated with a minimum number of adjustments.
+They combine simple design with dependable, sturdy construction, and operate with a minimum number of adjustments.

-They are made in two sizes: Model C for photos $2\frac{1}{4} \times 3\frac{1}{4}$ inches, and Model D for photos $2\frac{1}{2} \times 4\frac{1}{4}$ inches.
+The Junior models are made in two sizes: Model C for photos of $2\frac{1}{4}x{3}\frac{1}{4}$ inches, Model D for photos of $2\frac{1}{2}x{4}\frac{1}{4}$ inches.

 All Juniors are equipped with anastigmat lenses, fast enough for snapshots, even in poor light.
 The lenses give good definition, allowing enlargements of many diameters.

-The shutters are automatic, permitting exposures of 1/25, 1/50, 1/100 second, besides time and bulb.
-The body of the Juniors is of light metal which insures stability, and their folding standard carriage gives perfect rigidity to the lens front.
+The shutters are automatic permitting exposures of 1/25, 1/50, 1/100 second, besides time and bulb.
+The body of the Juniors is of light metal, which insures stability, and their folding standard carriage gives perfect rigidity to the lens front.

-T{HE} loading of the Cocarette Models is made very simple because the whole film carrier may be removed from the camera sideways.
+THE loading of the Cocarette Models is made very simple because the whole film carrier may be removed from the camera sideways.
 When reinserted, the film carrier is firmly snap-locked.
-Inorder to secure absolute flatness of the film for exposure and also easy winding, the film runs in a guide as illustrated.
+In order to secure absolute flatness of the film for exposure and also easy winding, the film runs in a guide as illustrated.